ligato/docs/docs/user-guide/quickstart.md

 loop0                             1      up          9000/0/0/0
 ```

-We can see the default `local0` interface and `loop0` configured by the vpp-agent.
+We can see the default `local0` interface, and `loop0` which was the one we configured above.

+Note that the output of this command uses the `internal_name`of the interface contained in the metadata.
+You can confirm this by looking at the REST API response from above.

 Show bridge domains:
 ```